wtjerry/fsharp_in_action_grpc/README.md

 4. observe that metrics/traces/logs are generated on disk

 consume logs
-1. start the jaeger container
-2. start the otelCollectorFromDisk container
+1. from within src/openTelemetryCollector_read_from_disk/ run ```docker-compose up```
-3. move the previously generated logs to the directory watched by otelCollectorFromDisk
+2. copy the previously generated traces to the directory watched by otelCollector (ie. src/openTelemetryCollector_read_from_disk/otel_input/)
-4. observe that jaeger has imported the traces
+3. observe that jaeger has imported the traces (localhost:16686)

 ## FAQ